itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 - `nvidia-settings`: GUI tool for fan control, resolution, etc.
 - `egl-wayland`: Enables hardware acceleration for Wayland compositors (e.g., GNOME, Hyprland)

-> ⚠️ Proprietary NVIDIA drivers offer high performance, but may require extra setup later — especially for **Wayland** and **hybrid GPUs** (laptops with Intel+NVIDIA).
-The next guide will cover this in detail.

 ---

 For Intel Integrated Graphics: